WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 By default, Wasabi fetches the exchange rate from mempool.space.

 The _Exchange Rate Provider_ can be set in the Settings at the _Connections_ tab.
-It can fetch the exchange rate from one of the following providers: mempool.space, blockchain.info, CoinGecko or Gemini.
+It can fetch the exchange rate from one of the following providers: mempool.space, blockstream.info, CoinGecko or Gemini.

 ## Silent Payments